Cleaning With Sodium Percarbonate – Everything To Know

 • Got a dirty or stinky fridge?
 To kill mould and mildew and tackle food stains, again, mix half a tablespoon of sodium percarbonate with 250 ml of warm water.
 Next, decant the solution into a spray bottle.
 Spray your fridge and let the solution stand for around 15 minutes.
 Then rinse and wipe down with a damp cloth.

-Do note that this cleaning solution shouldn’t be used in the long term to clean your kitchen.
-Sodium percarbonate loses its effectiveness after about 6 hours of first being dissolved in water.
+Do note that this cleaning solution shouldn’t be stored and used in the long term to clean your kitchen.
+Sodium percarbonate loses its effectiveness after about 6 hours of being dissolved in water.
 Therefore, making up a cleaning spray for longer-term use is impractical.
-Use a citric acid cleaning spray, vinegar spray, or a liquid castile soap cleaning spray instead for this purpose.
+Use a citric acid cleaning spray, a vinegar cleaning spray, or a liquid castile soap cleaning spray instead for this purpose.

 Living Room